Sarileru Neekevvaru

 Sarileru Neekevvaru is a 2020 Indian Telugu-language action comedy film written & directed by Anil Ravipudi and produced by Sri Venkateswara Creations, G. Mahesh Babu Entertainment and AK Entertainments.
-The film stars Mahesh Babu, Rashmika Mandanna, Vijayashanti, Prakash Raj and Rajendra Prasad along with a special appearance by Tamannaah.
+The film stars Mahesh Babu, Vijayashanti, Rashmika Mandanna, Prakash Raj and Rajendra Prasad along with a special appearance by Tamannaah.
 The music was composed by Devi Sri Prasad, while R. Rathnavelu and Tammiraju handled the cinematography and editing respectively.

 Sarileru Neekevvaru was theatrically released worldwide on 11 January 2020 and received mixed-to-positive reviews from critics.
-The film, produced with a budget of ₹75 crore, grossed ₹260 crore at the box office and became the second highest-grossing Telugu film of 2020, the fourth highest grossing Telugu film at the time of its release and the highest-grossing film of Babu surpassing Bharat Ane Nenu and Maharshi.
+The film, produced with a budget of ₹75 crore, grossed ₹200 crore at the box office and became the second highest-grossing Telugu film of 2020, the fourth highest grossing Telugu film at the time of its release and the highest-grossing film of Babu surpassing Bharat Ane Nenu and Maharshi.

 Plot

 Bharathi is a medical college professor.
 She lives with her elder daughter-in-law, daughter and an adoptive daughter.
 Her elder son was an army martyr while her younger son is a Captain in the Indian Army.
 She calls her son to come for the arrangements for her daughter's wedding.
 The scene then shifts to Ajay Krishna who is a Major in the Para SF where Bharathi's son who is also named Ajay is also a member of the regiment.
 During a shootout in a rescue operation, Ajay gets severely injured.
 General Murali Sharma sends Ajay Krishna and his colleague Captain Prasad to inform the news to Ajay's family after the wedding thus ensuring that the preparations are not disturbed.
 On the way to Kurnool on a train, they come across Samskruthi, who is an irritating-comic girl.
 Samskruthi sees Ajay Krishna and falls in love with him.
 She tries to impress Ajay unusually but to no avail.

 Once Ajay Krishna and Prasad reach Kurnool, they find Bharathi's house empty.
 Eventually, they find that she and her family went into hiding to escape from MLA Nagendra.
 When they are caught by Nagendra's men who threaten to kill them, Ajay Krishna arrives and battles with the men with a warning that he would deal with Nagendra in the same way.
 Nagendra's main henchman narrates this to Nagendra.
 Meanwhile, Bharathi reveals to Ajay Krishna that she had lodged a case against Nagendra for planning the murder of her cousin, which was covered up as a suicide.
 When Nagendra threatens her to withdraw the case, she stood her ground.
 Consequently, Bharathi is suspended from the college on the allegation of leaking the exam paper and her daughter's marriage gets called off.
 Ajay Krishna, along with Bharathi leaves for Nagendra's house and challenges him, stating that he will change him into a responsible citizen, by making him surrender after fetching all the evidence.